 Select a game you own or a game from the Game Pass library and tap play.

 The first thing you’ll need to access Xbox cloud gaming is a Game Pass Ultimate edition.
 At £10.99 a month, it’s one of the pricier subscription services, but it beats paying for a single game that you might not even enjoy once you start playing.
-This top tier plan also includes PC Game Pass in addition to the standard game pass, as well as access to cloud gaming.
+This top-tier plan also includes a PC Game Pass in addition to the standard game pass, as well as access to cloud gaming.
 Next, you’ll either need a compatible device on which you can install the Game Pass app, or you can access xbox.com through your internet browser.

-While a handful of games allow for users to play on touch screen controls, the majority are optimised for a controller.
+While a handful of games allow users to play on touchscreen controls, the majority are optimised for a controller.
 You can connect a controller by connecting it through USB or Bluetooth 4.0.
 The Xbox wireless controller is as good as you’d expect, but there are also third-party options that work well.
 You could even use PlayStations dual shock 4 control pad if that’s all you have.